 As for finding your new home, the majority of buyers start their search on property portals like Rightmove and Zoopla.
 Portals display all of the latest properties on the market in one convenient place so that you can search in your desired area and see all the homes available.

 After identifying properties that interest you, it’s time to go on viewings.
 Arranging a viewing will be through the estate agent advertising the property or with the seller (also known as a vendor) directly.
-The latter is more common with online estate agents.

 There’s no limit to how many viewings you go on, as it’s entirely down to how long it takes to find somewhere that you think could be your next home.
-That’s why it’s important to ask plenty of questions during the viewing, such as who are the neighbours, what is included in the sale and how long have the current owners lived there.
+That’s why it’s important to ask plenty of questions during the house viewing, such as who are the neighbours, what is included in the sale and how long have the current owners lived there.

 Home purchases tend to be long-term investments, so you want to make sure you’re making the right choice.

-Step 3: Instructing a solicitor or conveyancer
+Step 2: Getting a solicitor

-The most lengthy part of the home-buying process, conveyancing is the legal action undertaken by a solicitor or conveyancer.
+The most lengthy part of the home-buying process; conveyancing is the legal action undertaken by a solicitor or conveyancer.
 A conveyancer might not be a qualified legal professional, but they will specialise in property transactions.
 If you opt for a solicitor, be sure to check that they have experience in property law.

 - Conduct searches on the property, such as checking with the local council to see if any planning issues might impact the home’s value.